-Terraform Power and TerraForm Global both say that they have no plans to file for bankruptcy protection and that their solar and wind assets "are not available to satisfy the claims of creditors of SunEdison".
+Global both say that they have no plans to file for bankruptcy protection and that their solar and wind assets "are not available to satisfy the claims of creditors of SunEdison".
 TerraForm Global said, however, that SunEdison's situation would "present challenges".

 SunEdison's TerraForm subsidiaries are an important part of the firm's structure and strategy, enabling the solar firm to recycle capital for investment into new projects and reduce the cost of capital.
-SunEdison was one of the first energy companies in the world to implement a "yieldco" structure, an innovation that attracted investors and enabled SunEdison to expand rapidly in the growing global solar energy market.

-Analysts believe, however, that the yieldcos, along with other special project financing vehicles used by SunEdison, added the to complexity of the firm's financial structure and made it hard for investors to adequately assess risk.
+SunEdison was one of the first energy companies in the world to implement a "yieldco" structure, an project financing vehicles used by SunEdison, added the to complexity of the firm's financial structure and made it hard for investors to adequateit had a pipeline of more than 800 projects, and the firm had branched out from its core market into wind power and residential solar.

-Investors began to lose faith in SunEdison in 2015 after a \$2.2 billion bid to buy Vivint Solar started to run into trouble.
-The Vivint deal was announced just two weeks after Sun-Edison had announced a \$2 billion deal to buy a portfolio of wind assets from Invenergy.
+SunEdison in 2015 after a \$2.2 billion bid to buy Vivint Solar started to run into trouble.
+The Vivint deal was announced just two weeks after Sun-Edison had announced a \$2 billion deal to buy a portfolio of wind assets